All kids love to play in the dirt. Now, gardening is a natural warm-weather activity with proven therapeutic effects for children with ADHD.

 All kids love to play in the dirt, so gardening is a natural warm-weather activity.
 And for kids with ADHD, like my son, natural settings have proven therapeutic effects.
-A study conducted by the Human-Environment Research Laboratory (HERL) at the University of Illinois found that green surroundings leave ADHD children better able to concentrate, pay attention, and function on an overall level.
+A study conducted by the Human-Environment Research Laboratory (HERL) at the University of Illinois found that green surroundings leave children with ADHD better able to concentrate, pay attention, and function on an overall level.
 Parents of children with ADHD know that a physical activity that engages more than one sense is always a good choice, and I think we’d all agree that gardening offers a bounty of visual, tactile, and olfactory delights.

 Caring for plants can also yield long-term benefits for children: Watering the garden every day teaches responsibility, and the anticipation of late-season blooms or growing vegetables helps kids understand delayed gratification.

 I remembered that my editorial assistant, Pat Wycliff, happens to be a master gardener, so I enlisted her help.
 We purchased basic gardening tools and an array of flowers, and recruited eight kids from two local middle schools to participate alongside my sons.
 As it turned out, half the kids had ADHD and half didn’t, but no one discussed ADHD and nobody knew who had it.

 Cleaning out the beds and the yard took less than 10 minutes.
 Then Pat presented some basic rules of (green) thumb — break up the dirt surrounding the roots before planting, so air can reach them; don’t pot plants that need only occasional watering next to the ones that need it daily — and brought out the fun stuff.
 Each gardener received his own trowel, and got to pick his plants from a beautiful display of flowers.